gto76/wfdl/README.md

    "c_diameter": 3},
 ```

-Second element of the top level list is a list that contains the descriptions of watche's face elements.
+Second element of the top level list is a list that contains descriptions of face elements.

 ```python
   [